callmekriztal/overthewire/bandit.md

 lvl 13

-thiss level don't need a password
+thiss level don't need a password to enter 14 we used ssh bandit14@localhost -p 2220 -i sshkey.private -i(identifier) says we don't have a password but private key

+entered lvl 14

+ then cat /etc/bandit_pass/bandit14
+ got the password for 14

+ lvl 14

+used
+nc localhost 30000
+it ask for teh lvl 14 pswd
+entered the password

+nc stands for

+got the password for lvl 15

+lvl 15